Ziehl–Neelsen stain: Mycobacteria

 Mycobacterium are slow-growing rod-shaped bacilli that are slightly curved or straight, and are considered to be Gram positive.
 Some mycobacteria are free-living saprophytes, but many are pathogens that cause disease in animals and humans.
 Mycobacterium bovis causes tuberculosis in cattle.
 Since tuberculosis can be spread to humans, milk is pasteurized to kill any of the bacteria.
 Mycobacterium tuberculosis that causes tuberculosis (TB) in humans is an airborne bacterium that typically infects the human lungs.
 Testing for TB includes blood testing, skin tests, and chest X-rays.
 When looking at the smears for TB, it is stained using an acid-fast stain.
 These acid-fast organisms like Mycobacterium contain large amounts of lipid substances within their cell walls called mycolic acids.
 These acids resist staining by ordinary methods such as a Gram stain.
 It can also be used to stain a few other bacteria, such as Nocardia (which also belongs in Mycobacteriales).

 Studies have shown that an AFB stain without a culture has a poor negative predictive value.
 An AFB culture should be performed along with an AFB stain; this has a much higher negative predictive value.

 In anatomic pathology specimens, immunohistochemistry and modifications of Ziehl–Neelsen staining (such as Fite-Faraco staining) have comparable diagnostic utility in identifying Mycobacterium.
 Both of them are superior to traditional Ziehl–Neelsen stain.

 Recent evidence suggests that the low sensitivity of acid-fast stains in histologic sections may be partly due to tissue processing rather than bacterial scarcity.
 Standard xylene deparaffinization, routinely used in histopathology, damages the lipid-rich envelope of mycobacteria and markedly reduces fluorescence and detectability with both Ziehl–Neelsen and fluorescent stains.
 A solvent-free, heat-based projected hot-air deparaffinization method significantly increased the yield and fluorescence intensity of mycobacteria in formalin-fixed, paraffin-embedded tissues, without compromising tissue morphology.
 These results indicate that the integrity of the mycobacterial cell wall is essential for acid-fastness and that xylene treatment should be avoided when possible.
 Fluorescent Auramine O staining, which targets intracellular nucleic acids, performed better than carbol fuchsin and may represent a superior option for histologic diagnosis of paucibacillary tuberculosis.

 Coccidia

-Auramine O and Ziehl–Neelsen stains are also useful for detecting intestinal coccidia, particularly Cryptosporidium, Cystoisospora, and Cyclospora species.
+Auramine O and Ziehl–Neelsen stains are also useful for detecting intestinal coccidia, particularly Cryptosporidium and Cystoisospora species.
 These organisms exhibit partial or full acid-fastness, with oocysts appearing as bright yellow-green (auramine) or pink-red (Ziehl–Neelsen) structures against a contrasting background.
 Screening of auramine-stained smears of fecal samples has been shown to markedly improve detection rates of coccidial infections in routine diagnostics, providing a rapid and inexpensive method suitable for large-scale screening programs.

 These findings are consistent with the broader interpretation that acid-fast stains act primarily as nucleic-acid stains whose retention depends on the integrity of the oocyst wall rather than lipid composition.